LukeNK/T24/README.md

 When `web/data.js` scan, it will scan by increasing `<id>` for each `<subject><grade>` until it reaches an error response.

+When refering to "quiz ID", simply replace the slash with a hyphen.

 ## Quiz file syntax
 ```html
 # The title of the quiz is after a hash